PabloAndo/til/angular/angular.md

 To create a new project in Angular: `ng new miApp`

+Give permissions (avoid this):
+`sudo chown -R pandres .`

-To run a local server: `ng serve -p 4200`
+To run a local server: `ng serve -p 4200 -o` the o is to open the browser

 Default port in Angular: 4200